rfresh2/MCAuthLib/README.md

+# Archived

+This repo has been moved into [MCProtocolLib](https://github.com/rfresh2/MCProtocolLib) and will no longer receive updates here

 # MCAuthLib
 MCAuthLib is a library for authentication with Minecraft accounts.
 It is used in projects such as MCProtocolLib to handle authenticating users.